There is nothing worse than the incessant itching and redness that comes with having jock itch.

 Of course, if you have ever had this condition before, you should almost immediately recognize the symptoms.

-Otherwise, the symptoms themselves, the itchy red skin, bumps on the edges, etc., are a dead giveaway.
+Otherwise, the signs themselves are itchy red skin, bumps on the edges, which are a dead giveaway.

 If you go to see your doctor, he may take a skin scraping to look at under a microscope or send off to a lab for testing to confirm his suspicions.